 We agree with God that unity is vital to the church’s life and witness.
-Therefore we are committed to worshipping and working together across our generational differences, our varieties of opinion, our unique styles and personal preferences, maintaining an attitude of mutual submission and respect for the needs and desires of other.
+Therefore we are committed to worshipping and working together across our generational differences, our varieties of opinion, our unique styles and personal preferences; maintaining an attitude of mutual submission and respect for the needs and desires of one another.

 We desire to extend compassion to hurting people, realizing that people don't care about what we know until they know that we care.
 Whether through physical relief or spiritual counsel, our goal is nothing less than reclamation of the whole person for the glory of God.

 We believe in the need to build and preserve meaningful relationships among believers as a way to foster a sense of belonging and to stimulate growth through biblical fellowship.
 Our desire is to maintain a network of Adult Fellowships and Ministry Teams where people know, love, and care for each other while they joyfully serve together.